IIIF/training/iiif-online-workshop/day-three/digirati-editor/README.md

 ![Add Canvas](imgs/add-canvas.png)

 The Manifest Editor has a number of helpers for quickly creating Canvases from different sources.
 In this case, we're using IIIF Image Services.
-Select the **IIIF Image** option from the panel on the right.
+Select the **IIIF Image** option from the panel.

 ![Create a Canvas from an Image Service](imgs/image-service-option.png)